Erikalk/Erikalk/README.md

 - 👋 Hi, I’m @Erikalk
 - 👀 I’m interested in games, movies, music and series
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Data Analysis in Instituto Politécnico da Guarda
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Erikalk/Erikalk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.